ethereum-optimism/optimism/specs/glossary.md

 channels available.
 These transactions carry one or more full frames, which may belong to different channels.
 A channel's frame may be split between multiple batcher transactions.

+## Channel Timeout

+[channel-timeout]: glossary.md#channel-timeout

+The channel timeout is a duration (in seconds) during which [channel frames][channel-frame may land on L1 within [batcher transactions][batcher-transaction].

+The acceptable time range for the frames of a [channel][channel] is `[channel_id.timestamp, channel_id.timestamp + CHANNEL_TIMEOUT]`.
+The acceptable L1 block range for these frames are any L1 block whose timestamp falls inside this time range.
+(Note that `channel_id.timetamp` must be lower than the L1 block timestamp of any L1 block in which frames of the channel are seen, or else these frames are ignored.)

+The purpose of channel timeouts is dual:
+- Avoid keeping old unclosed channel data around forever (an unclosed channel is a channel whose final frame was not sent).
+- Bound the number of L1 blocks we have to look back in order to decode [sequencer batches][sequencer-batch] from channels.
+This is particularly relevant during L1 re-orgs, see the [Resetting Channel Buffering][reset-channel-buffer] section of the L2 Chain Derivation specifiction for more information.

+[reset-channel-buffer]: derivation.md#resetting-channel-buffering

+> **TODO** specify `CHANNEL_TIMEOUT`

 ------------------------------------------------------------------------------------------------------------------------

 # Other L2 Chain Concepts